alexarch21/history-explorer-card/README.md

   toolbar: top
   selector: bottom
 ```
 Possible options are `top`, `bottom`, `both` and `hide`.
 When selecting `both`, the UI element will be duplicated and shown both on top and on the bottom.
 This is useful on large histories that require a lot of vertical scrolling.
 When `hide` is selected, the respective UI element is not shown.
+You can also hide the interval selector for total increasing entities with `interval: hide`.

 Toolbars can be made sticky, always floating on top or below the graphs.
 This can be handy to keep the toolbar controls in reach while scrolling through a long list of graphs.
 Use the following YAML to make the `top`, `bottom` or `both` sticky.
 On mobile it is not recommended to make the lower toolbar sticky if it contains an entity selector, as the entity dropdown list may be hard to reach.